cryptoparty/slides/otr/en/otr.md

 - Alice and Bob have same MK.
 - MK required to compute MAC.
 - Bob cannot prove that Alice generated the MAC, he could have done it, too.
-- Anyone who can veirfy can also forge messages after a conversation to make them look like they came from you.
+- Anyone who can verify can also forge messages after a conversation to make them look like they came from you.
 - So messages you send do not have digital signatures that are checkable by a third party.
+(Doesn't work in court)
 - However, during a conversation, your correspondent is assured the messages he sees are authentic and unmodified.

 # What you need